Back To Search Results

 Co-debriefing

 The process of co-debriefing can be challenging; both individuals need to have a shared understanding of the process, along with mutual respect.[11]
 A recent publication highlighted some of the challenges of co-debriefing and how to prevent issues from occurring.
 For example, co-debriefers should position themselves across from each other so that nonverbal cues can help coordinate the conversation and segue into subsequent topics.
-Co-debriefers should also remain cognizant of how their contribution may interrupt a stream of thought by the other individual.[12]
+Co-debriefers should also remain cognizant of how their contribution may interrupt the other individual's thought stream.[12]

 Pearls and Other Issues